hashicorp/design-system/website/docs/components/app-footer/partials/guidelines/guidelines.md

 ## Responsiveness

-In Figma, we support two size variants `Large` and `Small`, to help illustrate how the component will respond to changing viewport sizes.
+In Figma, we support two size variants, `Large` and `Small`, to help illustrate how the component will respond to different viewport sizes.
 In code, the component is responsive.

 !!!
 Warning